 Liverpool vs Crystal Palace prediction, betting tips and odds: Reds can return to winning ways

 Free Premier League tips, best bets and predictions for Liverpool vs Crystal Palace.
-Plus a £40 BetMGM bonus offer
+Plus a £40 BetMGM free bet offer

-BetMGM are offering £40 in bonuses when you bet on Liverpool vs Crystal Palace.
-You can grab your bonuses here.
+BetMGM are offering £40 in free bets when you bet on Liverpool vs Crystal Palace.
+You can grab your free bets here.

 We’ve included instructions on how to grab your offer later on in this article.